xcore/sc_spi/module_spi_master/doc/hw.rst

 XK-1A
 +++++

-The same application can also run on the XK-1A development board, available from Digikey.
+The same application can also run on the XK-1A development board.

 Demonstration Applications
 --------------------------